Ql-Jia/Disproportionate-wildfire-impacts-in-protected-forests-globally/README.md

 ## Computational resources

 The documented workstation uses Windows 11 Pro 64-bit (10.0.26200), an Intel Core Ultra 7 265K CPU with 20 logical processors, 127.35 GiB RAM, and an NVIDIA GeForce RTX 4060 Ti GPU with 8,188 MiB memory (driver 591.86).
 The scripts use `n_jobs=8` and save runtime summaries.
+On this workstation, the delta-dNBR workflow processed 24,428 records in 33.22 s, and the dNBR workflow processed 48,856 records in 69.84 s.
+Runtime will vary across software, hardware, and accelerator configurations.
 Energy use and carbon footprint were not measured.

 ## Availability and contact